TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 A classification task, where the model has to predict whether a hypothesis can be inferred from the premise (entailment), contradicts the premise (contradiction), or is neutral (neutral).
 There a two versions available, MNLI matched and MNLI mismatched.
-Both consists of the same training dataset, but test set of MNLI mismatched consists of out-of-domain data, so sentence pairs about concepts not seen during training.
+Both consists of the same training dataset, but the test set of MNLI mismatched consists of out-of-domain data, so sentence pairs about concepts not seen during training.
 It is therefore a better measure of generalization, compared to MNLI matched @mnli.

 *WNLI*